Lenovo ThinkPad X13 Review (Ryzen 7 PRO 4750U, Vega7)

 When many people buy laptops, they judge the quality of the hardware based on its performance and selectively ignore the workmanship and experience of the product.

 The ThinkPad X13 Ryzen Edition is equipped with the Ryzen 7 PRO 4750U processor, but due to ThinkPad’s conservative design considerations, the temperature is limited to below 80 degrees.
-At this temperature, the Ryzen 7 PRO 4750U can reach a power consumption of 19W in a short period of time and can maintain a power consumption of 15W during long-term high-load operation.
+At this temperature, the Ryzen 7 PRO 4750U can reach 19W in a short period and maintain 15W during long-term high-load operation.
 However, there is not much loss in performance.
 Compared to the ThinkPad T14 Ryzen Edition with the same processor, it is only 8% lower than the multi-core performance.
 It is still stronger than the 45W TDP Intel Core i7-10750H processor.

-Since there is no separate SO-DIMM slot, the ThinkPad X13 Ryzen Edition comes with dual-channel 8GB, 16GB, or 32GB DDR4 memory.
+Since there is no separate SO-DIMM slot, the ThinkPad X13 Ryzen Edition comes with dual-channel DDR4 memory in 8GB, 16GB, or 32GB configurations.
 Users should consider their future usage needs when making a purchase.
 After all, they cannot install additional memory.
 I recommend that everyone buy the 16GB version.

-With the support of dual-channel DDR4 3200MHz memory, the ThinkPad X13 Ryzen Edition’s graphics performance is also very powerful, and its game performance is very close to that of the MX250.
+With dual-channel DDR4 3200MHz memory, the ThinkPad X13 Ryzen Edition’s graphics performance is also very powerful, and its gaming performance is very close to that of the MX250.

-Speaking of workmanship, all of the I/O boards of the ThinkPad X13 Ryzen Edition are reinforced with alloy, which is very strong.
+Speaking of workmanship, all the I/O boards on the ThinkPad X13 Ryzen Edition are reinforced with a metal plate.
 The layout of the internal components is also neat and organized, and there are no messy cables like other laptops

 Leave a Reply